 3. Least Visited U.S. National Parks In 2020

-National parks preserve some of the most beautiful land across the United States, ensuring the natural sights are protected and maintained for generations.
+U.S. national parks preserve some of the most beautiful land across the United States, ensuring the natural sights are protected and maintained for generations.
 Some parks — such as The Everglades and Joshua Tree — are situated near major population centers such as Miami and Los Angeles, and others, like Yellowstone and the Grand Canyon, have powerful name recognition.
 These parks see millions of visitors each year, and while beautiful and totally worth the trip, can also prove to be quite crowded.
 At a time when social distancing is the norm, why not visit one of the least visited U.S. national parks during your next trip?

 2. Best Small Towns Near Entrances To U.S. National Parks